This is the 2013-2014 Undergraduate Bulletin

 2. All transfer hours presented.

 Readmission.
 A student who has been dismissed from UNL will be denied enrollment privileges for at least two consecutive semesters (the four summer sessions count as one semester).
 Readmission to UNL is not automatic.
 A dismissed student may apply for readmission to UNL for the semester following the mandatory “stop-out” period or any subsequent semesters.
 Applications for readmission will be evaluated by the Office of Admissions in accordance with criteria established by each of the colleges.
-Decisions regarding specific college readmission will be made by the individual college in which the student seeks to enroll after readmission.

 Please see college information for specific standards related to the college.